Why Is My Child Falling Behind in School? How Do I Help?

 - Educational Standards: Existing standards are designed to establish age- or grade-level expectations for academics, social-emotional development, and other areas which may be of concern.
 You can use these educational standards to determine if your child’s progress aligns with expectations for a child the same age or in the same grade level.

 - Peers: Talking to your child’s classmates or other homeschoolers may not be the best way to determine whether your child is falling behind.
 Rather, you may look to measures like standardized testing as a way to compare your child’s knowledge and skills against norm-referenced measures.

 During this process, you’ll also want to rule out underlying causes of learning difficulties like unsupported vision and hearing problems, or undiagnosed learning differences.
-Knowing why academic difficulties are occurring is just as important as determining the extent of those difficulties and how to reduce challenges.
+In these cases, having your child professionally assessed can help you better understand what help they need.
+Knowing why learning difficulties are occurring is just as important as determining the extent of them and how to reduce challenges.